LLNL/conduit/src/docs/sphinx/index.rst

 Introduction
 ------------

-Conduit is an open source project from Lawrence Livermore National Laboratory.
-It provides an intuitive model for describing hierarchical scientific data in C++, C, Fortran, and Python and is used for data coupling between packages in-core, serialization, and I/O tasks.
+Conduit is an open source project from Lawrence Livermore National Laboratory that provides an intuitive model for describing hierarchical scientific data in C++, C, Fortran, and Python.
+It is used for data coupling between packages in-core, serialization, and I/O tasks.

 Conduit's Core API provides: